 - A small product sample

 - Free beer!
-(Hey, a guy can dream…)
+(Hey, we can dream…)

 The list goes on and on.
-Spend a little time developing a free product or service to give your prospects, and I guarantee you will see a lift in lead conversions.
+Spend a little time developing a free product or service to give your prospects, and you will undoubtedly see a lift in lead conversions.
 And when you reach out to the prospects you’ve converted, they’ll be all the more ready to listen, since you’ve already helped them for free.

 21 | Run A/B tests on your landing page

 If you owned a restaurant, you wouldn’t serve the same dish to every customer, would you?
 Of course not.
 You’d test different variations of every dish on the menu – and the most popular variations of your best dishes would become your “house specialties.”
 Landing page optimization follows a similar principle.

 If you try to serve the same version of the same page to every visitor, you’ll convert a few – and miss out on the opportunity to win a lot more happy customers.
 Running A/B tests is simpler than it sounds.
 All you need to do is create two (or more) variations of your landing page.
 Then set up your site to serve each variation to visitors at random, and find out which performs better.

 But here’s the key: